ranzhang/blockchain/crypto/hashing/README.md

 ### Finding Merkel Root
 Merkel tree is a binary tree of hashes.
 All the hashes are recursively hashed (doubleshashed in this example) until a single Merkle root is generated.
 This single hash can be used as the finger print for the entire tree without storing the tree.
+Merkle root is used in Bitcoin to represent all the transactions in the block.

 ```python